-Whether it’s for budgeting reasons, taking an extended trip overseas, or switching health funds, it can be useful to be able to suspend your health insurance policy until you’re ready to take it up again.
+Whether it’s for budgeting reasons, financial hardship, or taking an extended trip overseas, it can be useful to be able to suspend your health insurance policy until you’re ready to take it up again.

 Can I suspend my health insurance policy?

 Yes.
-You can suspend or ‘freeze’ your health insurance policy for quite a while in certain situations.
-You can’t just stop paying your premiums though; you have to apply to your insurer and meet certain conditions such as being fully up to date on paying your premiums.
+You can normally suspend or ‘freeze’ your health insurance policy for quite a while in certain situations.
+You can’t just stop paying your premiums though; you have to apply to your health insurance provider and meet certain conditions, such as being fully up to date on paying your premiums.

-If you fit into one of these three situations, you may not have to pay any extra Lifetime Health Cover (LHC) loading because you took a break from having private health insurance:
+If you fit into one of the three situations below, you may not have to pay any extra Lifetime Health Cover (LHC) loading because you took a break from having private health insurance:

 No insurance – Days of Absence gap in cover

 You can go without any hospital cover health insurance for periods adding up to 1,094 ‘Days of Absence’ in total (i.e. 3 years less one day).
 This is useful for small gaps when you are not covered by any private health insurance, such as when you switch from one fund to another.
 Once you have used up your total Days of Absence allowed (1,094 days), you will pay LHC loading of 2% on top of any previous loading you were already paying.
 The amount of LHC loading you pay will increase by 2% for every year you spend without cover after the 1,094 Days of Absence are used up.

 The table below features a snapshot of hospital & extras policies on Canstar’s database with links to providers’ websites, sorted by Star Rating (highest-lowest) then by provider name (alphabetically).
 Please note the results are based on a couple aged under 35 in NSW with no pregnancy cover.